Candide Thovex

+Candide Thovex (born 22 May 1982) is a French professional skier, filmmaker and entrepreneur.

-He is the brother of snowboarder Mirabelle Thovex.
+He is the older brother of snowboarder Mirabelle Thovex.

 Youth

-Candide Thovex was born 22 May 1982 in Annecy, in the Haute-Savoie area of France, and grew up in the village of La Clusaz.
+Candide Thovex was born in Annecy, in the Haute-Savoie area of France, and grew up in the village of La Clusaz.

-He learned to ski at the age of 2.5 in the Aravis region of the French Alps.
-As a 4-year-old, he began building little jumps behind his house, and at 5 he joined the local skier club where he developed a passion for Mogul skiing.
+He learned to ski at the age of 2 in the Aravis region of the French Alps.
 He was 14 when he won his first French National Junior Championships in the mogul division.
-Even from a young age, he was described by those close to him as "skiing with flair and innovation".